Davenport Panthers: Ice hockey

 The Davenport men's ice hockey program started in 2002 through the 2009–2010 season the program competed in at the American Collegiate Hockey Association (ACHA) Division II level in the Great Midwest Hockey League (GMHL).
 Since the 2008–2009 season, DU has also fielded a second/JV team participating at the ACHA Division III level in the Michigan Collegiate Hockey Conference (MCHC).

 Davenport hockey captured three straight Division II National Championships in 2008, 2009, and 2010.
 As of the conclusion of the 2009–10 season the Panthers had a record of 325–75–13 (.803).

 In the 2010–11 season, the program moved to the ACHA Division I level in the Great Lakes Collegiate Hockey League.
 The team finished their first season at the ACHA DI level with an overall record of 36–10–0 and 15–4–0 in the GLCHL.
 On March 9, 2011, Davenport won the ACHA Men's Division I National Championship 3–2 in overtime against two-time defending champions Lindenwood.
 The team finished the 2011–12 regular season with an overall record of 21–21–0 and 15–5–0 in the GLCHL.
 Despite losing in the GLCHL playoffs, the Panthers received an at-large bid to the 2012 ACHA Men's Division I National Championship, ranked 14th.
 In the opening round, the team defeated Drexel 4–1 before the team lost 1–3 to Delaware, the eventual 2012 ACHA DI Champions.

+Football

+Davenport's football program debuted in the 2016 season, finishing 6–5 in the NAIA under coach Lou Esposito.
+Esposito resigned at season's end to take a position with Western Michigan.
+Davenport hired Ferris State assistant Sparky McEwen to replace him as the team moved up to the NCAA's Division II.

+In 2022, Davenport had the best season in program history, finishing the regular season at 8–2 and qualifying for the Division II playoffs for the first time.
+It also ranked as high as No. 13 in national polls.
+Davenport's two regular season losses were to Grand Valley State and Ferris State, each of which spent part of the season as the No. 1 ranked team in the country.

+In its first playoff appearance, Davenport again faced the eventual national champion Ferris State, losing 41–7.

+After the 2023 NFL draft, Davenport wide receiver Sy Barnett was signed by the New Orleans Saints as an undrafted free agent, making him the first player in program history to receive an NFL contract.